Can a foreigner get a driving license in Portugal?

 2. Schedule an appointment with IMT

-Book an appointment at your local IMT office (Instituto da Mobilidade e dos Transportes), either online via the IMT website or in person at the nearest IMT branch.
-In some cases, your local city hall (Câmara Municipal) can also help guide you through the process.
-Many people prefer to have their appointment in person for faster processing.
+Book an appointment at your local IMT office (Instituto da Mobilidade e dos Transportes), either online via the IMTonline.pt portal or in person at the nearest IMT branch.
+In 2025, the IMT allows applicants to start the process online via the IMTonline.pt portal.
+You can submit your application and documents digitally before attending in person for biometrics and your temporary driving permit (guia).
+Your local city hall (Câmara Municipal) can also help guide you through the process.

 3. Submit required documents